Skip to main content

 How long does delivery to Mexico take?

 The flight time from Schiphol to Mexico is approximately 11.5 hours.
-Including pickup, export customs, and local delivery, the total transit time averages 3–5 working days.
+Including pickup, export customs, and local delivery, the total transit time averages 3–5 business days.

 Can Aircargo.nl pick up Auto Parts from me?

-Yes, we pick up your shipment throughout the Netherlands.
-Alternatively, you can deliver it yourself to our warehouse in Aalsmeer, 10 minutes from Schiphol.
+Yes, we collect your shipment anywhere in the Netherlands.
+Alternatively, you can deliver yourself to our warehouse in Aalsmeer, just 10 minutes from Schiphol.

-Auto Parts exporting to Mexico?
+Auto Parts shipping to Mexico?

 Made by Friendly Faces